localBlackMage/acrylicorner.com/_posts/2016-12-13-javascript.markdown

 layout: post
 comments: true
 title: "Javascript Pros & Cons"
-date:   2018-10-05 00:00:00 -0500
+date:   2016-12-12 00:00:00 -0500
 categories: programming javascript
 ---
 What I Like, What I Don't
 -------------------------------------
 Recently I was asked what it was about Javascript that I liked and didn't like.
-It was a question I was oddly unprepared to answer despite my having used it pretty extensively over the last few years!
-So I've decided to take it upon myself to compile a list of five or more things I like about Javascript as well as five or more that I dislike.
-I plan to do this for other languages in the future (looking at you, Ruby), but for now I'll start with what I'm currently most familiar with!
+It was a question I was oddly unprepared to answer despite my having used it pretty extensively over the last few years.
+So, I've decided to take it upon myself to compile a list of five or more things I like about Javascript as well as five or more that I dislike.
+I plan to do this for other languages in the future (looking at you, Ruby), but for now I'll start with what I'm currently most familiar with.
 Keep in mind that I'm going off of EcmaScript 5 Javascript for this article.

 Perhaps it's best if I start off with the negatives about Javascript so I can end on a good note!
-I feel a lot of animosity for the language in general from most that aren't already avid users of it and those that don't like JS sometimes have good reason not to!
+I feel a lot of animosity for the language in general from those that aren't already avid users of it and they sometimes have good reason not to!

 The Bad Stuff
 -------------